streamlit/docs/content/streamlit-cloud/get-started/manage-your-app.md

    ![App viewers analytics dropdown](/images/streamlit-cloud/app-viewers-dropdown.png)

-3. You can also access app viewer analytics from right within the app!
+3. You can also access app viewer analytics from right within individual apps!
+This is a capability if you have GitHub push access for a given app.
 Just view any app in your workspace as a developer, click the "**︙**" overflow menu at the bottom of the Cloud logs and select "**Analytics**":

 <Flex>
 <Image src="/images/streamlit-cloud/app-viewers-in-app.png" />